jometzg/myExpressApp/README.md

 ## A tour of app service features

 Spend some time looking at some of the features of the web app.
-A list of the more useful ones is shown below:
+A list of the more common ones is shown below:

 1. Overview - URL
+The overview sestion shows some important values:
+* URL - the URL of the web app
+* the app service plan name with its SKU and number of instances.
+This is the compute that runs the web app
+* Location - which region the web app runs in
+* Resource group of the resource

 ![alt text](images/web-app-overview.png "web app overview")